ravrranj/LeetCode-DSA-Practice/DSA HashMap/README.md

 🔢 Subarray Sum Equals K
-This Java solution efficiently solves LeetCode Problem 560: Subarray Sum Equals K. It uses a prefix sum with hashmap strategy to count the number of contiguous subarrays whose elements sum to a given integer k.
+This Java solution efficiently solves LeetCode Problem 560: Subarray Sum Equals K using the Prefix Sum + HashMap technique.
+It counts the number of contiguous subarrays whose elements sum up to a given integer k.

 🧠 Problem Statement
 Given an integer array nums and an integer k, return the total number of subarrays whose sum equals k.
-## Efficient Java solution for "560.
-Subarray Sum Equals K" using prefix sum and hashmap.
-Achieves linear time complexity!

-🚀 Approach
+🚀 Approach: Prefix Sum + HashMap (Optimized O(n))
-We maintain a running prefix sum while iterating through the array and use a hashmap to track how often a particular sum has occurred.
-The key insight is that:
+We maintain a running prefix sum while iterating through the array and use a HashMap to track how often a particular sum has occurred.

+💡 Key Insight:
-If (currentSum - k) exists in the map, it means there is a subarray ending at the current index that sums to k.
+If currentSum - k exists in the map, it means there's a subarray ending at the current index that sums to k.

-Steps:
+✅ Steps:
-- Initialize a hashmap to store frequency of prefix sums, starting with {0: 1}.
+Initialize a HashMap to store frequency of prefix sums.
+Start with {0: 1} to handle the base case.

-- For each element:
+For each element in nums:

-- Add it to the running sum.
+Add it to the currentSum.

-- Check if (currentSum - k) exists in the map.
-If it does, add the frequency to the count.
+Check if (currentSum - k) exists in the map.
-- Update the hashmap with the current sum.
-This solution runs in O(n) time and uses O(n) space.

-Absolutely, Ravi!
-Here’s a crisp and professional README tailored for interview prep, personal revision, or sharing on GitHub.
-It explains both what the code does and why the approach works—great for impressing recruiters and reinforcing your own understanding.

-🔢 Subarray Sum Equals K
-This Java solution efficiently solves LeetCode Problem 560: Subarray Sum Equals K. It uses a prefix sum with hashmap strategy to count the number of contiguous subarrays whose elements sum to a given integer k.
-🧠 Problem Statement
-Given an integer array nums and an integer k, return the total number of subarrays whose sum equals k.

-🚀 Approach
-We maintain a running prefix sum while iterating through the array and use a hashmap to track how often a particular sum has occurred.
-The key insight is that:
-If (currentSum - k) exists in the map, it means there is a subarray ending at the current index that sums to k.

-Steps:
-- Initialize a hashmap to store frequency of prefix sums, starting with {0: 1}.
-- For each element:
-- Add it to the running sum.
-- Check if (currentSum - k) exists in the map.
-If it does, add the frequency to the count.
+If yes, add its frequency to the count.

-- Update the hashmap with the current sum.
+Update the map with the current prefix sum.

-This solution runs in O(n) time and uses O(n) space.
+⏱️ Time Complexity: O(n)
+🧠 Space Complexity: O(n)

 🧪 Example
 int[] nums = {1, 1, 1};
 int k = 2;
-// Output: 2 (because [1,1] appears twice)
+// Output: 2, because subarrays [1,1] appear twice

-📁 Code
+📁 Java Code
+import java.util.HashMap;

+public class SubarraySumEqualsK {
     public int subarraySum(int[] nums, int k) {
         HashMap<Integer, Integer> prefixSumCount = new HashMap<>();
-    prefixSumCount.put(0, 1);
+        prefixSumCount.put(0, 1); // Base case for prefix sum

         int currentSum = 0;
         int count = 0;

         for (int num : nums) {
             currentSum += num;

             if (prefixSumCount.containsKey(currentSum - k)) {
                 count += prefixSumCount.get(currentSum - k);
             }

             prefixSumCount.put(currentSum, prefixSumCount.getOrDefault(currentSum, 0) + 1);
         }

         return count;
     }
+}

 🧰 Concepts Practiced
-- Prefix Sum Technique
+Prefix Sum Technique

-- HashMap for frequency counting
+HashMap for Frequency Counting

-- Sliding window of logic (conceptually)
+Sliding Window Logic (Conceptually)

-- Handling edge cases with base prefix sum = 0
+Handling Edge Cases with Initial Sum = 0

-✍️ Author
-- GitHub: ravrranj
-- Language: Java
+🔁 LeetCode 219 — Contains Duplicate II
+🧠 Problem Statement
+Given an integer array nums and an integer k, return true if there are two distinct indices i and j in the array such that:

+nums[i] == nums[j]

+and the absolute difference between i and j is at most k.

+🚀 Approach: HashMap for Tracking Indexes
+We use a HashMap to store the last seen index of each number.
+For every number:

+If it has appeared before:

+Check if the difference between indices is ≤ k

+If yes → return true

+Else or after checking → update the index in the map

+✅ Why This Works
+This solution leverages a sliding window of indices using a HashMap.

+We don’t store the whole subarray — just the last seen index

+Time Complexity: O(n)

+Space Complexity: O(n)

+📁 Code (Java)
+import java.util.HashMap;
+import java.util.Map;

+public class ContainsNearbyDuplicate {
+    public static boolean containsNearbyDuplicate(int[] nums, int k) {
+        Map<Integer, Integer> indexMap = new HashMap<>();

+        for (int i = 0; i < nums.length; i++) {
+            if (indexMap.containsKey(nums[i])) {
+                int prevIndex = indexMap.get(nums[i]);
+                if (Math.abs(i - prevIndex) <= k) {
+                    return true;
+                }
+            }
+            // Always update to the latest index indexMap.put(nums[i], i);
+        }

+        return false;
+    }

+    public static void main(String[] args) {
+        int[] nums = {1, 2, 3, 1};
+        int k = 3;
+        System.out.println(containsNearbyDuplicate(nums, k)); // Output: true
+    }
+}

+🧪 Example
+Input: nums = [1,2,3,1], k = 3
+Output: true
+Explanation: nums[0] == nums[3] and 3 - 0 = 3 ≤ k

+🎯 Concepts Practiced
+HashMap for index tracking

+Optimized lookup

+Sliding window based on index difference